sstoupin/dtxrd/docs/source/rctopo-fast.rst

 II.
 Analysis of a large dataset using an angular scale provided by an external file
 ****************************************************************************************
-In this example a large dataset from the 0008 reflection of a section of SiC-4H wafer is processed.
-The sequence of images was collected using ANDOR-NEO detector with a pixel size of 6.5x6.5 um^2, (1x objective lens, indirect detection of x-rays using visible light from a scintillator).
+In this example a large dataset from the 0008 reflection of a section of SiC-4H crystal wafer is processed.
+A sequence of .tiff images was collected using ANDOR-NEO detector with a pixel size of 6.5x6.5 um^2, (1x objective lens, indirect detection of x-rays using visible light from a scintillator).
 Due to the size of the dataset (860 MB) it is not distributed with the program.